Shrink Long URLs With Google URL Shortener

 Jan 26 – Ed, based on Lotus 1-2-3 release date

 Feb 29 – Mike Alexander, “I vote to have Spreadsheet Day on Leap Year.
-In part, because it pays omage to the old Lotus leap year bug.
+In part, because it pays homage to the old Lotus leap year bug.
 But mainly because it only comes once every 4 years, and I’m fairly lazy.”

 Apr 1 – Jon Peltier, “I want to overrule Debra and vote for April 1.
 The most fitting day of the year.”